jgesche/GHDL/Readme.md

-#### Set up a toolchain for VHDL
+#### VHDL toolchain setup

-The goal is the setup of a working docker based tool chain.
+Setup of a working docker based GHDL and GTKwave toolchain.

 ### GHDL

-The setup in a docker container is straight forward.
-Just build and run the provided Dockerfile.
+Build and run the Docker image.

 ### GTKWave

-Setting up GtkWave was a little bit more involved.
+Setting up GtkWave is a little bit more involved.
 The setup of GTKwave is based on the guide from https://ughe.github.io/2018/11/06/gtkwave-osx
 Since I am using a Mac I used brew to install GTK